 Here are six things that are vital to know:

 High blood pressure - or hypertension - is frequently symptomless but can lead to major health problems, such as kidney damage or vascular dementia in later life.
 It can even cause emergencies such as a stroke or heart attack.
 Find out your reading via the GP or a pharmacist.
 For adults, a normal blood pressure range is between 90/60mmHg to 120/80mmHg.
 If you’re outside that range, you need to take action.
-Read more here, and discover how to lower your blood pressure too.
+Read more about what is normal blood pressure, and discover how to lower your blood pressure too.

 High total cholesterol readings due to too much ‘bad’ cholesterol in the blood can increase the risk of heart disease and other conditions.
 Even if you’re otherwise healthy and have a good diet, it’s also worth knowing that high cholesterol can be hereditary.
-Being familiar with your reading can help you to take action to lower your levels should you need to.
-Find out more here.
+Being familiar with your reading can help you to take action to lower your cholesterol levels should you need to.

 Your body mass index (BMI) is a way to calculate whether you are under, over or at the right weight for your height.
 Being above the healthy weight range can put you at risk of health problems such as heart disease, type 2 diabetes, stroke and some cancers.
-Find out your BMI here.
+You can find out your BMI on the NHS website.
 Additionally, you need to measure your waist, regardless of your BMI.
 You should try to lose weight if your waist is larger than 94cm (for men) or 80cm (for women).